 - 7. Refrain from speaking over other participants as much as practical to accommodate the reduced social cues available, and to assist with the Court's transcribing process.
 If needed, the Court might ask participants to signal with a raised hand when intending to make an address. - 8.
 When commencing an address to the Court, identify yourself by name to assist with the preparation of an accurate transcript. - 9.
 Minimise competing noises in the background, such as typing or coughing near a microphone or shuffling of papers.
 These noises may interfere with the running of the hearing and impact the quality of the transcript. - 10.
 Test the technology and equipment ahead of the virtual hearing.
 The Court will facilitate this test with all parties and participants present.
 This test must be completed at the same location and using the same equipment (device and internet connection) that will be used at the hearing.
 It is also the responsibility of practitioners to raise connectivity issues / hardware issues of any witnesses with the Court, in the event that it impacts the running of a hearing.
-As witnesses are not included in the pre-hearing testing, practitioners are encouraged to make those enquiries as early as possible.
+Pre-hearing testing for witnesses may be conducted prior to the start of the hearing on the day of or well in advance, depending on the location and circumstances of the witness.